PlantGeneticsLab/TIGER/README.md

 ***
 ## Usage
 TIGER is designed to simpliy its usage for the convinience of end users.
 It has a list of applications (Apps).
 Each app has a parameter file, where app parameters can be specified in the parameter file.
+In parameter files, lines staring with "#" can be changed, lines starting with "@" cannot be changed, lines starting with neither "#" nor "@" are user defined papameters.
 Users can run apps in TIGER by selecting an app and specifify its parameters.
 TIGER has only two options,
 * -a, the name of the selected app
 * -p, the path of the parameter file